-United is required to maintain, at its expense (or at the expense of a permitted lessee), all-risk aircraft hull insurance covering each Aircraft, at all times in an amount not less than the unpaid principal amount of the Equipment Notes relating to such Aircraft together with six months of interest accrued thereon (the "Debt Balance").
+United is required to maintain, at its expense (or at the expense of a permitted lessee), all-risk aircraft hull insurance covering each Aircraft, at all times in an amount not less than the unpaid principal amount of the Equipment

+Notes relating to such Aircraft together with six months of interest accrued thereon (the "Debt Balance").
 However, after giving effect to self-insurance permitted as described below, the amount payable under such insurance may be less than such amounts payable with respect to the Equipment Notes.
-In the event of a loss involving insurance proceeds in excess of \$8,000,000 per occurrence in the case of a Boeing 737 MAX 9 Aircraft, \$18,000,000 per occurrence in the case of a Boeing 787-10 Aircraft and \$5,000,000 per occurrence in the case of an Embraer ERJ 175 LL Aircraft, such proceeds up to the Debt Balance of the relevant Aircraft will be payable to the applicable Loan Trustee, for so long as the relevant Indenture shall be in effect.
+In the event of a loss involving insurance proceeds in excess of \$18,000,000 per occurrence in the case of a Boeing 787-9 Aircraft, a Boeing 787-10 Aircraft or a Boeing 777-300ER Aircraft and \$5,000,000 per occurrence in the case of an Embraer ERJ 175 LL Aircraft, such proceeds up to the Debt Balance of the relevant Aircraft will be payable to the applicable Loan Trustee, for so long as the relevant Indenture shall be in effect.
 In the event of a loss involving insurance proceeds of up to the amount per occurrence set forth in the preceding sentence with respect to the relevant model of Aircraft, such proceeds will be payable directly to United so long as no Indenture Default exists under the related Indenture.
 So long as the loss does not constitute an Event of Loss, insurance proceeds will be applied to repair or replace the property.
 (Indentures, Section 4.06 and Annex B)